- Difficulty: Moderate+

 Day 1: Arrival to Sevilla

-A day to discover this magical city of international fame.
-Its culture, history and folklore make this an exceptional tourist destination.
+The cycle begins in Sevilla, a vibrant, charismatic city drenched for most of the year in delicious sunshine.
+Its culture, history and folklore make this an exceptional international tourist destination.

 Day 2: Sevilla to Carmona

 Not far from Sevilla, you will reach another jewel of Andalucia, the hilltop town of Carmona: it´s city walls hold churches, palaces and an imposing arab fortress.
 The Alcazar, now converted into the Parador Hotel is where you will spend your second night.
 Today you cycle along a network of cycle tracks beside the river Guadaira and throught fields of sunflowers and cereals.